-- Eat plenty of healthy foods that the earth produces.
+- Eat plenty of healthy foods that our Mama Earth produces.
 There is nothing better than chilling, eating pizza and watching season 5 of Friends, am I right?
 Yes, we all need to chill sometimes, pizza is very good and season 5 of Friends is the best season, but ya gotta take care of your body now that you are young.
 Do you want to eat a desert?
 Try deserts like this one (that also does not contain oil and sugar).
 Do you want pizza?
 Make a super healthy one.
 Do you want to drink something super sweet?
 How about a smoothie or a watermelon juice?

 - Woman up or Man up!
 Take charge of your life and realize that now, when you are almost an adult, you need to start taking care of yourself and learn how to make decisions that are good for your life.
 That also means sitting your parents down, buying each of them a copy of The China Study and letting them know that this is how you are going to live from now on and if they read the book (or watch What the Health in case they are more of a movie fan), they will see that you are only doing what is best for your health.
-That doesn’t mean you treat them rudely or yell at them, but that you show them that you are a grown up and are ready to take charge of where you want to go.
+That doesn’t mean you treat them rudely or yell at them, but that you show them that you are a grown-up and are ready to take charge of where you want to go.

 - Choose good friends and get rid of the mean ones.
 Once you go vegan, you really see who means well and who is just mean.
 If your best friend of 15 years starts shoving a leg of a dead chicken in your face – and doesn’t stop after you’ve asked her for the 20th time – then you need to let her go.
 People around us are the number one reason why we don’t do something that we’ve always wanted to do and they are the first ones who will tell us that we shouldn’t do something that might be good for us.
 When you decide that the life of other animals matters more than people who don’t support your ethical choices, you will thrive and win at life.
 Here is how to move on and let go of friends who don’t support you.